enasequence/read_docs/cli_09.md

 - 0-1 AGP files
 - 0-1 Chromosome list files

-This assembly level requires information on the sequences and annotation (if any).
+This submission requires information on the sequences and annotation (if any).

-This assembly level allows for the submission of fully assembled genome sequences (including chromosomes, organelles, plasmids, and viral segments) with the use of a 'chromosome list file'.
+This submission also allows for the submission of fully assembled genome sequences (including chromosomes, organelles, plasmids, and viral segments) with the use of a 'chromosome list file'.
 It also allows the submitter to provide an AGP file to give instructions for the assembly of scaffolds or chromosomes if they wish.

 If you wish to submit an AGP or chromosome list file, it is important to understand how sequence names are formatted so they can be consistent between files and your assembly can be registered correctly.